Recon Technology Ltd. (RCON) Reveals an Earnings Mystery

-Recon Technology Ltd. (NASDAQ:RCON) went down by -6.99% from its latest closing price compared to the recent 1-year high of $17.50.
-The company’s stock price has collected -10.50% of loss in the last five trading sessions.
-Press Release reported on 09/07/21 that Recon Announces RMB9 Million Contract for Disposal of Oil Sludge from Yumen Oilfield
+Recon Technology Ltd. (NASDAQ:RCON) went down by -7.11% from its latest closing price compared to the recent 1-year high of $17.50.
+The company’s stock price has collected -9.52% of loss in the last five trading sessions.
+Press Release reported 14 hours ago that Recon Technology, Ltd Reports Financial Results for Fiscal Year 2021

 Is It Worth Investing in Recon Technology Ltd. (NASDAQ :RCON) Right Now?